euler-xyz/euler-price-oracle/README.md

 # Euler Price Oracles

+Euler Price Oracles is a library of modular oracle adapters and components that implement `IPriceOracle`, an opinionated quote-based interface.

+To read more about the design and motivation behind `IPriceOracle`, as well as a more in-depth discussion of the oracles in this repo, check out the [whitepaper](docs/whitepaper.md).

-Euler Price Oracles is a library of minimal and immutable oracle adapters.
-Contracts in this library implement `IPriceOracle`, an opinionated quote-based interface for price oracles.
-To understand how Price Oracles fit into the [Euler Vault Kit](https://github.com/euler-xyz/euler-vault-kit), read the [EVK whitepaper.](https://docs.euler.finance/euler-vault-kit-white-paper/#price-oracles)
+To understand how Price Oracles fit into the [Euler Vault Kit](https://github.com/euler-xyz/euler-vault-kit), check out the price oracles section of the [EVK whitepaper.](https://docs.euler.finance/euler-vault-kit-white-paper/#price-oracles)

 ## `IPriceOracle`